 - to enter into a commercial rental arrangement in respect of the recording.

-If a recording studio, music producer or other person is paid (whether for money or in exchange for something else of value) to make a sound recording of the performance, the general rule under Part IV of the Copyright Act is that the recording studio, music producer or other person owns the full copyright in that sound recording.
+If an artist, music producer or other person pays (whether with money or something else of value) for a sound recording to be made of the performance, the general rule under Part IV of the Copyright Act is that the artist, music producer or other person owns the full copyright in that sound recording as the commissioner.
 The performers have no copyright interest.
 This is called a “commissioned” sound recording.
 The commissioner/copyright owner could be anyone - a performer, a relative, the entire band, a film producer or an advertising agency.
 This general rule can be changed by entering into a written agreement that says otherwise.

 Performers now own the copyright in equal shares (50% each) with the makers - which are likely to be the record company or producer – in non-commissioned sound recordings of live performances made before 1 January 2005.